celo-org/docs/blog/03-11-2023-what-are-pfp-nfts-and-how-to-create-them/what-are-pfp-nfts-and-how-to-create-them.md

 - The tokenURI() function returns the metadata URI for a given token ID.
 It concatenates the base URI, the token ID and the extension ".json" to form the complete URI.
 If the token ID does not exist, the function will revert with an error message.

 :::tip
 Use the [OpenZeppelin Wizard](https://wizard.openzeppelin.com/) to easily create, deploy, and interact with smart contracts using the OpenZeppelin library.
+And For the Frontend You Can Go threw [Celo Frontend NFT Minter](https://github.com/developerkunal/Celo-frontend)
 :::

 ## Conclusion

 Creating a PFP NFT can be a fun and rewarding experience for digital artists and enthusiasts alike.
 By following these simple steps, you can create a unique and valuable digital asset that you can either use as your own profile picture or sell on an NFT marketplace.
 Remember to create a smart contract, deploy it to the blockchain, mint your NFTs, and upload them to a decentralized storage network like IPFS.

 ## About Author